 Life is so strange right now.
-I have these moments where I believe everything will be fine and then I panic.
+I have these moments where I believe everything will be fine and then panic.
 I'm sure many others can relate.
-I had a bad night's sleep last night.
-I awoke at 12:00 a.m. to a nightmare and tossed and turned till 1:00 a.m.
-I make every effort to avoid viewing anything COVID-19-related on television....
+I had a stormy night's sleep last night.
+I awoke at midnight to a nightmare and tossed and turned till 1:00 a.m.
+I make every effort to avoid viewing anything COVID-19-related on television...
 Unfortunately, my curiosity always triumphs.
 I went through article after article.
-Some nice and the majority of bad.
-I chat to friends who have lost employment and others who are still lucky enough to have ones.
+Some are nice, and the majority are deficient.
+I chat with friends who have lost employment and those still lucky enough to have one.
 I even have friends who are on the front lines.
 At the moment, everything is unpredictable.
-I despise that feeling.
+I'm not too fond of that feeling.
 I wish everything would return to normal and we could find a cure immediately.
 My heart goes out to everyone who has been affected or has loved ones who are dealing with this terrible reality.
-Please keep in mind that we are all in this together, and we will prevail over this nightmare.
+Please remember that we are all in this together and will prevail over this nightmare.
 When is the question?

 I sometimes feel guilty about posting anything beauty-related on social media.
 As a result, I haven't been present.
-I frequently question if this is what my audience wants to see right now, when we are dealing with a pandemic.
-I just want to bring you some sunshine, and if I can take your mind off of anything unpleasant, I'd be happy to publish.
+When dealing with a pandemic, I frequently question if this is what my audience wants to see right now.
+I want to bring you some sunshine, and if I can take your mind off of anything unpleasant, I'd be happy to publish.
 Please let me know if it's too much.

-I'm wondering as to what you're all up to.
+I'm wondering what you're all up to.
 How are you coping?
 What are you doing that is innovative, entertaining, or enjoyable?

-I've been cooking a lot, but my fiancé has taken over that role since I'm getting a bit bored of it.
-I've also been caring for the school bunny and a 4 1/2-year-old at my house while his parents work from home.
+I've been cooking a lot, but my fiancé has taken over that role since I'm bored with it.
+I've also been caring for the school bunny and a four 1/2-year-old at my house while his parents work from home.
 He won't terrorize them this way!
 He attends morning lessons at the Montessori school (where I work part-time).
 More on that later.
-After his classes, I set up arts and crafts for him and prepare his lunch.
-We go on a lot of nature hikes together, as well as gardening, story time, and other activities I prepare for him the night before.
+After his classes, I set up arts and crafts for him and prepared his lunch.
+We go on many nature hikes together, as well as gardening, story time, and other activities I prepare for him the night before.
 It feels like I've struck a healthy balance for him and myself.
 What am I taking away from this experience?
 PATIENCE.

-I've also included a virtual appointments feature to my website where I teach you how to tint, shape, and fill your brows using products I recommend via ZOOM.
-Several of my clients have tried it and found it to be a lot of fun.
-It's not the same as it would be in person, but one has to do what one has to do to survive.
+I've also included a virtual appointments feature on my website where I teach you how to tint, shape, and fill your brows using products I recommend via ZOOM.
+Several of my clients have tried it and found it to be fun.
+It's not the same as in person, but one has to do what one must survive.

-There is so much I am still learning from this journey, and if there is one thing that has really impacted me... it is enjoying what you already have in front of you.
-Nature, family, friends, and the community are all significant to me.
+There is so much I am still learning from this journey, and if there is one thing that has impacted me... it is enjoying what you already have.
+Nature, family, friends, and the community are significant to me.
 Here are some images from my quarantine period.